 What Is a Property Management Agreement?

-A Property Management Agreement, also known as a Property Management Contract, is a document that outlines the business relationship between a property owner and the entity or individual hired to manage this property.
-Just like a Rental Form, it covers all the responsibilities of the parties, their legal liabilities, and insurance coverage for the property.
+A Property Management Agreement is a document that outlines the business relationship between a property owner and the entity or individual hired to manage this property.
+It covers all the responsibilities of the parties, their legal liabilities, and insurance coverage for the property.

 A simple Property Management Agreement will protect your interests if: